microsoft/TypeScript/doc/spec.md

 interface G<T, U extends Function> { }
 ```

-a type reference of the form ‘G&lt;A, B>’ places no requirements on ‘A’ but requires ‘B’ to be assignable to ‘Function’.
+a type reference of the form 'G&lt;A, B>' places no requirements on 'A' but requires 'B' to be assignable to 'Function'.

 The process of substituting type arguments for type parameters in a generic type or generic signature is known as ***instantiating*** the generic type or signature.
 Instantiation of a generic type or signature can fail if the supplied type arguments do not satisfy the constraints of their corresponding type parameters.